jed-harwood/SGM/TARGAR/README.md

 ## Notes

-- These scripts assume the local `SGM` package is installed and that the TAR-GAR package functions are available.
+- These scripts assume the local `SGM` package is installed.
+TAR-GAR, prediction, and G-VAR helpers are loaded from the package exports.
 - Several runs are computationally expensive with the original defaults (`d = 100`, `n.rep = 100`).
 For quick checks, temporarily reduce `d`, `n`, `n.rep`, and `num.thread` in the setup block.